 Hotel Internazionale is located just steps from the Bellinzona train station.
-This makes it perfect for accessing the old town and discovering the UNESCO World Heritage protected castles.
+This makes it perfect for accessing the old town and discovering the UNESCO World Heritage-protected castles.
 The hotel offers a spa and a gym.
 After checking in, I go for a quick stroll around town.

 19:00 – Closing Dinner at Hotel Internazionale

 I can confirm the food is delicious.
 I can confirm the Ticino wine is refreshing, tasty, and a tad strong.
 But I neither confirm nor deny I may or may not have overindulged on the wine...
-We may have emptied three bottles of this Ticino wine accompanied with a limoncello shot.
+We may have emptied three bottles of this Ticino wine accompanied by a limoncello shot.